folkertdev/reversible-debugger/report.md

 ```
 _`Map` is Haskell's name for a dictionary or key-value store_

-We borrow the sequential scheduling algorithm from [A Monad for Deterministic Parallelism](https://simonmar.github.io/bib/papers/monad-par.pdf).
+We borrow the sequential scheduling algorithm from [A Monad for Deterministic Parallelism (Marlow et al. 2011)](https://simonmar.github.io/bib/papers/monad-par.pdf).
 In the forward case, this algorithm will first exhaust the active set, then wake up blocked threads and finally activate uninitialized threads.
 The backward variant will first roll active threads, then blocked ones and finally done ones.